fobdev/discordbot-typescript/README.md

 #### Instructions

 -   `yarn install`
--   You need to create a Postgres database with the following informations:
+-   If you want to use the database system, you need to create a Postgres Database with the following information:

 ```
 Database Name: guilds
 Database Columns: id, prefix (varchar max 3)
 ```
 -   Use `yarn run dev` to run in dev mode